-Originally from Nigeria, Chuma Nnaji came to the Oregon State University School of Civil and Construction Engineering last year to begin graduate studies with a focus on research in construction engineering management.
-After starting the program as a master’s student, he will transition to a Ph.D. degree-seeking student this year.
-Recently, he sat down with the school to discuss his first year at OSU, current research projects, and future goals.
+Originally from Nigeria, Chuma Nnaji came to the School of Civil and Construction Engineering last year to begin graduate studies with a focus on research in construction engineering management.
+After starting the program as a master’s student, he will transition to a doctoral degree-seeking student this year.
+Recently, he sat down with the school to discuss his first year at Oregon State University, current research projects, and future goals.

 Why Oregon State?

 I was working home in Nigeria in the construction industry and wanted to get an advanced degree.
 The United States has the best graduate schools for civil engineering and found several possible schools through basic research.
 I wanted to focus my research on construction safety and the name that kept surfacing was Dr. John Gambatese at Oregon State University.

 I started corresponding with him and others in the department; and, as a group, they were very responsive and positive about what was happening at OSU.
 I also talked with a former student; and, putting it all together, it seemed like the right fit for me.
 I loved how responsive they were to my questions, which showed a level of professionalism and structure and allowed me to have faith in attending a school that is almost 8,000-miles away from my home.